Westonbirt in winter is a landscape of surprises and subtle gems.

 Elsewhere, colour is provided by an even more unexpected source – for despite our winter weather a surprising number of trees choose to flower now.

 For colour and scent combined, Christmas box takes a lot of beating.
-Its spiky white flowers give off a delightful scent around Circular and Main Drives.
+Its small white flowers give off a delightful scent around Circular and Main Drives.

 Perhaps surprisingly, only three conifers, the juniper, Scots pine and yew are native to Britain.
 All the other hundreds of species to be seen at the arboretum have been introduced.